 Neighborhood & Education Program

 The Neighborhood Program was formed in 1993 through the partnership of Shreveport Green and the City of Shreveport to preserve and enhance the livability of inner city neighborhoods.
-We work with various entities to improve the cleanliness, beauty, and health of Shreveport communities.
+We work with various entities to improve the cleanliness, safety, health and beauty of Shreveport communities.
 We work with caring citizens to improve the quality of life in their communities.

 To improve and preserve the beauty, cleanliness, and health of urban neighborhoods by promoting interest and activism for a suitable living environment.